AndyEveritt/ASMBL/README.md

 Process | Usage
 ------- | -----
-2D Contour | Used for vertical side walls of parts
+3D Contour | Used for vertical & close to vertical side walls (including chamfers & filets).
 2D Adaptive | Used for top surfacing
-3D Contour | Used for vertical & close to vertical side walls (including chamfers & filets).
-May not be able to cut internal features (ie walls with a roof over them)
+2D Contour | Used for vertical side walls of parts Other 3D operations | Can be used for non planar operations **if you know what you are doing** (it is easy to break stuff, be careful)

+See [Operation Setup](#operation-setup) for more details.

 <br>
 <br>